zzgael/docker-nginx-mariadb/README.md

 docker-compose up
 ```

+# Web Server

 All web files goes into the `public` directory.
 Web server is accessible at http://localhost:8040

+# PHPMyAdmin

+PHPMyadmin can be accessed at http://localhost:8000

 # Editing php.ini values